-For thirty years I have provided counseling and psychotherapy services to individuals, couples, and families in Syracuse, New York and the surrounding area.
+I have provided counseling and psychotherapy services to individuals, couples, and families in Syracuse, New York and the surrounding area for over thirty years.
 I have worked with people of all ages from different ethnic groups, religious affiliations , cultural experiences, sexual orientations, professional and career fields, and educational backgrounds.
 Many of the people I have worked with have had some previous counseling experience, some which they have deemed helpful and others not so much.
 Often I am asked what factors contribute to a successful counseling experience.
 Over the years, I have found that to a large degree therapeutic success is determined by four major factors (1) the therapeutic relationship created between therapist and patient, (2) the relative mental health of the patient, (3) the degree to which there is a shared belief system between therapist and patient regarding how human problems and solutions are viewed, and (4) the ability of the therapist to achieve the right balance of therapeutic support and challenge for each individual.

 The therapeutic relationship created between a therapist and a patient is vital to the process of psychotherapy.
 By this I mean that you have a good working relationship with your therapist and that there is a sense of trust and likability between the two of you.
 It is important that you respect and value one another as human beings.
 The process of psychotherapy can, at times, become quite difficult both emotionally and psychologically.
 During such times, it is important for you to have established a belief that your therapist has your best interest at heart, is capable of doing what he/she says they are going to do, and is someone that you can trust to help you figure out what is going on in your life.